 Lockheed F-104 Starfighter

 The Mikoyan-Gurevich MiG 21 has been a staple in military air forces around the world since its introduction in 1959.
 Primarily used by the Soviet, Indian, and Libyan Air Forces, the MiG 21 was the first successful Soviet aircraft to perform both intercepting and fighting capabilities effectively.
 It held a number of world records including its rank as the most produced supersonic aircraft in history.
-Despite still being used by some military forces today, the MiG 21 can be purchased to be owned privately all over the world.
+Despite still being used by some military forces today, the MiG 21 is a military aircraft for sale that can be purchased for private ownership all over the world.
 It’s estimated that somewhere around 10,000 MiG 21s were produced by the Soviet Union and their allies over the last forty years.
 According to the FAA, there are 44 aircraft for sale in the United States alone.
 Three are located in Portland, Oregon at Premier Space Systems which perform public and private sub-orbital atmospheric space launch services.
 How much will one of these aircraft set you back?
 Around $150,000.

 Aero L-39 Albatros